mono/website/docs/about-mono/supported-platforms/macos.md

 This package installs as a framework to /Library/Framework (the same way the Java packages are installed).
 Symlinks are created for the executables in /usr/bin.
 If you'd like to access the mono *manpages* you'll have to add /Library/Frameworks/Mono.framework/Versions/Current/man to your *manpath*.
 The macOS Mono package does not include [Gtk#](/GtkSharp), XSP or mod_mono.
 These will have to be compiled from source.

-Our packages currently require Mono macOS 10.9 or better, for older versions, you will need to build from source code.
+Our packages currently require macOS 10.9 or better, for older versions, you will need to build from source code.

 Using Mono on macOS
 -------------------